 Paperboy is one of the more unique arcade games I can remember, getting away from the predominate space fighter or scrolling fighter genres of the 80s.
 You play as a paperboy delivering the morning edition from his bike.
-The arcade cabinet had a set of bike handlebars for a controller (trés chique!) as well as an obviously brighter palette of colors and detail.
+The arcade cabinet had a set of bike handlebars for a controller (cool!) as well as an obviously brighter palette of colors and detail.
 In that sense, the NES cart pales in comparison, and comes off as another lackluster port “crippled” for the home system.
 But as far as the gameplay and ideas go, they’re still there, and still just as fun.

 You ride your bike down an isometric view of a neighborhood street, passing a few different layouts of suburban houses.
 Crashing into anything costs you a life, and the only pickup in the game is a bundle of papers to replenish your supply, so gameplay is fairly simple.
 You can turn with the direction pad, accelerate with up, and brake with down, but you can never completely stop or reverse directions.
 You’re in a hurry, you see, so the intent is to nail a delivery as you pass.

-Placing the paper on the porch is the minimum requirement for a successful deposit, with different houses making this easier or harder depending on their size and layout.
-If your timing is particularly on, you can land the paper inside the open mailbox for extra points.
+Placing the paper on the porch is the minimum requirement for a successful delivery, with different houses making this easier or harder depending on their size and layout.
+If your timing is particularly dead on, you can land the paper inside the open mailbox for extra points.
 Houses are divided into subscribers and non-subscribers, with their paint changing accordingly for easy recognition (white and red).
 If you fail to deliver a paper to a subscriber, they cancel their subscription and lower your potential points.
 Should all subscribers cancel, the game is over.
 The inverse is also true, so if you hit all your deliveries, more people sign up to reap the benefits of your expert rag-tossing skills.

 The other opportunity for points comes in the form of rampant potential vandalism.
 Property damage to any of your subscribers will result in a cancellation, regardless of whether you delivered the paper or not.
-Non-subscribers are fair game, and you can launch banded bundles of headlines through their windows, wreck their trash cans, and defile their gravestones with complete impunity and bonus points to boot.
+Non-subscribers are fair game, and you can chuck headlines through their windows, topple their trash cans, and defile their gravestones with complete impunity and bonus points to boot.
 In that sense, you’re a little like the mob roughing up the neighborhood until they pay protection.
 You’ll need to make sure to keep enough papers for your legitimate deliveries, but it’s pretty enjoyable to knock the jack out and drop a car atop the guy working on it.
 Maybe you should subscribe next time!

 After two blocks of houses, you run through a brief training course where you can score even more points by hitting targets and jumping off ramps.
 This section is optional in that crashing here won’t cost you a life, but it’s pretty crucial in getting anything resembling a high score.